TokenScavenger logo TokenScavenger

 Release artifacts

-Cross-platform release builds include checksums so operators can verify the binary they deploy.
+Cross-platform release builds include checksums, SBOMs, attestations, and signed/notarized macOS archives so operators can verify the binary they deploy.